rangle/ngcourse/handout/12-directives.md

 approach, but the user of the directive is still in control of what parts of the scope the directive gets to see.

-We'll then need to setup the directive as follows:
+We would setup the directive as follows:

 ```javascript
   .controller('NgcUserDirectiveCtrl', function (users) {